-The Company maintained its key partnerships with the Environment Agency, the local authorities and the local resilience forums, via a Civil Contingency Co-ordinator, so that it can respond quickly to significant faults on or threats to the network.
-In addition, the Company has well-established emergency procedures that are triggered in times of weather-related incidents or long-duration power cuts when people are without power for some time.
-The Company responded well to the weather-related incidents, which impacted on its assets during the Regulatory Year.
-However, effective investment in the network and the relatively benign weather experienced during the Regulatory Year meant that the Company only invoked its major incident management plan on one occasion in order to deal with high winds that affected the region in January 2015.
+The Company maintained its key partnerships with the Environment Agency, the local authorities and the local resilience forums so that it can respond quickly to significant faults on, or threats to, the network.
+The Company has well-established emergency procedures that are implemented when customers are without power for some time and, as such, the Company responded well to the significant weather-related incidents, including Storms Desmond, Eva and Gertrude, which impacted on its electricity distribution network during the Regulatory Year.